andrescasa-dev/toasty/cli/README.md

 </html>;
 ```

-## Use toasty
+## Using Toasty

-Now, you can use the function pushToast provided by useToast hook.
+You can now use the `pushToast` function provided by the `useToast` hook.
+Here’s an example:

 ```tsx
 "use client";
 import useToast from "@/hooks/useToast";